 If you want to avoid this source of potential confusion, you should

 set the optimality gap to 0 when using

-If you browse the log from a MIP solve with
+The log for a MIP solve with

 One limitation that we should point out related to multiple solutions

 is that the distributed MIP solver has not been extended to support

 PoolSearchMode settings.
 Distributed MIP will

 typically produce many more feasible solutions than non-distributed